Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Introduction

 Although insightful, these above frameworks are limited to predicting material properties for a given pattern or optimizing through heuristic searching, which is relatively easy to handle.
 On the contrary, the ability to solve the inverse design problem, which predicts patterns for target mechanical properties, can be more challenging and beneficial.
 Within woven composites, it could save a massive amount of time otherwise invested in testing weave design iterations.
 Feng et al.\cite{feng2021deep} considered 2D woven composite with a single material and proposed the GAN-based framework for the inverse design problem.
 The research has shown the potentiality of utilizing Neural networks with a relatively decent error rate of around 7\%.
 Similarly, Chen et al.\cite{chen2020generative} consider the inverse design problem of the checkerboard composite model using generative inverse design networks called GIDN.
 GIDN consists of a predictor and a designer, like the idea of GAN.
 The predictor is first trained with training data, then trained weights in the predictor are directly assigned to the designer as non-trainable parameters.
-The designer further provides optimized design from the initial Gaussian distributed design.
+The designer further provides an optimized design from the initial Gaussian distributed design.
 GIDN has outperformed conventional gradient-based topology optimization and gradient-free algorithms for a stiff-soft bi-material composite model.
 This method brings promising ideas to optimize the composite material, while this GAN-based approach does not build the connection between the mechanical properties of composite material to its geometry.
 Also, Neural Network-based optimization is hard to be understood in the physical space.

-Thus, this paper aims to solve two problems related to 2D woven composite, whose pattern can also be represented as a checkerboard model: (1) How can we build the bridge between woven composite architecture and its mechanical properties?
-(2) How to optimize the woven composite's mechanical properties using 'physically meaningful' features, such that we can optimize woven composite by directly manipulating physical and geometric parameters?
+Thus, this paper aims to solve two problems related to 2D woven composite, whose pattern can also be represented as a checkerboard model: (1) How can we build a bi-directional bridge between woven composite architecture and its mechanical properties?
+(2) How to optimize the woven composite's mechanical properties using 'physically meaningful' features, so we can optimize the woven composite properties by directly manipulating physical and geometric parameters?